SonghaiFan/causal_explorer/README.md

 - Visualization Styles: Customize the appearance of the network visualization by modifying the styles, colors, and layouts used by Sigma.js.
 - Additional Features: Enhance the application with additional features such as search functionality, filtering options, or the ability to save and load networks.

-## Future Enhancements

-Here are some potential areas for future enhancement:

-- Advanced NLP Techniques: Explore the use of more sophisticated NLP techniques, such as deep learning models, to improve the accuracy and granularity of causal relationship detection.
-- Interactive Analysis: Enable users to interactively explore and analyze the network by adding features such as filtering, highlighting, and searching for specific keywords or clusters.
-- Export and Sharing: Allow users to export the network visualization as an image or share it with others through social media or other platforms.
-- Performance Optimization: Optimize the application's performance by implementing techniques such as lazy loading, data pagination, or server-side rendering.

-## Contributing

-Contributions to this project are welcome.
-If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
-Additionally, you can fork the repository, make your changes, and submit a pull request.

-When contributing to this project, please ensure that your code follows the existing coding style and conventions.
-Include appropriate test cases to verify the correctness of your changes.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the code in this project for both commercial and non-commercial purposes.